Finance & Contract Administration Council

-In this highly interactive panel session, you'll hear perspectives from both sides of the negotiating table, offering insight into not just what contractors are asking for, but why.
+In this highly interactive panel session, you'll hear perspectives from all sides of the negotiating table, offering insight into not just what contractors and owners are asking for, but why.

-Jim Brown is General Council for Suez and is a member of the WWEMA Finance & Contract Administration Council Planning Committee.
+Jim Brown is General Counsel for Suez environnement Treatment Solutions and is a member of the WWEMA Finance & Contract Administration Council Planning Committee.
 Prior to working at Suez, Jim was a Staff Attorney for the U.S. Court of Appeals for the Fourth Circuit.
 He holds a juris doctorate from George Mason University and is a graduate of the U.S. Military Academy at West Point.

 4:00 - 4:15 p.m.